jundalisay/spblist/content/en/material/principles/intro/chapter-03.md

 Knowing the internal boundaries of the lower layers will help create new compounds and sub-states of matter.

-For now, we hypothesize 2 additional versions of protons and neutrons to fill the gaps:
+For now, we hypothesize 2 additional versions of protons and neutrons to fill the gaps which we got from accounts of alien technology:

 Name | Physical Example
 --- | ---
 soc1 (upper neutron) | ?
-soc3 (lower neutron) | Neutron weapons (Lazar) som1 (upper proton) | Element 115 (Lazar)
-som3 (lower proton) | Indestructible metals (Essassani)
+soc3 (lower neutron) | Neutron weapons (Lazar from Grays) som1 (upper proton) | Element 115 (Lazar from Grays) som3 (lower proton) | Indestructible metals (Essassani)

 ### Differences Between MSQ and Standard Model Particles

 The MSQ model also exposes some differences between Particle Physics and Particle Superphysics regarding neutrons and neutrinos.
-- Physics classifies neutrinos under ELectromagnetism (Radiant Layer) and neutrons under the Strong Force (Material Layer).
-This is because neutrinos run at nearly the speed of light and because neturons have quarks.
+- Physics classifies neutrinos under Electromagnetism (Radiant Layer) and neutrons under the Strong Force (Material Layer).
+This is because neutrinos run at nearly the speed of light and because neutrons have quarks.
-- Superphysics classifies both under the Convertible Layer or Weak Force.
+- Superphysics, on the contrary, classifies both under the Convertible Layer or Weak Force.
 This is because they facilitate change or the conversion of matter just like the W and Z Bosons.

 <!-- Matter (3 quarks) -->